 Bears don't want to attack people.
 We kill them far more often than they kill us, and many bears seem well aware of that ratio.
 When they do attack, it's usually because they were either starved or startled.

 But despite their hesitance, attacks are on the rise in many parts of the world.
-Yellowstone National Park saw human-bear conflicts spike in 2008 and 2010 — followed in 2011 by its first fatal bear attacks in 25 years — and officials are grappling with similar issues in Japan, Russia and elsewhere.
+Yellowstone National Park saw human-bear conflicts spike in 2008 and 2010 — followed in 2011 by its first fatal bear attack in 25 years and another in 2015.
+In June 2016, a bicyclist was killed by a grizzly just south of Glacier National Park in Montana — and officials are grappling with similar issues in Japan, Russia and elsewhere.
 The violence has been linked to a variety of factors, including habitat loss, human intrusion, food shortages and even climate change.